jessicawyz/tp/docs/UserGuide.md

 Format: `addpayment -id {ID} -payment {AMOUNT}`

 Example:
-* `addpayment -id 000001 -payment 150` or `addpayment -id 1 -payment 150` would add a payment of 150 to the student whose ID is '#000001' if it exists. <br>
+* `addpayment -id 000001 -payment 150` or `addpayment -id 1 -payment 150` would add a payment of 150 to the student with ID #000001 if it exists. <br>
 If the student has no outstanding payments, a 'No payment owed' message will be displayed. <br>
 Following the command, the display will update to show "Payment owed: $150". <br>
 After entering the command, the interface will update as shown below: